archwomen/blog-posts/published/2012-04-30-some-thoughts-on-online-privacy.md

 However, it is important to remember that data collection allows for a positive result.
 Sites are available to function with data supplied to them.
-And, sites such as facebook and twitter rely upon data collection to pay thier bills.
-Its how they are able to provide free services just as google provides a search engine based on ad revenue.
+And, sites such as facebook and twitter rely upon data collection to pay their bills.
+Its how they are able to provide free services just as Google provides a search engine based on ad revenue.
 And, its all free, no cost to you.
 The reason why it is free is because you are engaging in information trading, you trade your search data in exchange for a search result.
 You should decide carefully how much you wish to